Beam-Connectivity/beam-connectivity.github.io/index.md

 # Beam Team Perks <a name="beam-team-perks"></a>

-We understand that the package is about more than just the salary and company culture, so we want to be clear about what you will get as a Beam staffer:
+We understand that the package is about more than just the salary, so we want to be clear about what you will get as a Beam staffer:

 * 🌍 Highly flexible, remote working